Season 1 is available on TELUS Optik TV and now online. Watch below!

 From fishing boats to ferries, a diverse group of mariners share their tales of lives on the water off northern Vancouver Island.

-Filmed in the Campbell River region, on northern Vancouver Island in the Spring of 2022, on the traditional territories of the We Wai Kai, Wei Wai Kum and Kwiakah First Nations.
+Season 1 was filmed in the Campbell River region, on northern Vancouver Island in the Spring of 2022, on the traditional territories of the We Wai Kai, Wei Wai Kum and Kwiakah First Nations.

 Thanks to the generous support from TELUS STORYHIVE.

-Behind the Scenes Footage
+Behind the Scenes Footage: Season 1

 Meet the Crew of Where the Wind Meets the Tide